inexorgame-obsolete/wiki-mirror/XMPP-Integration.md

 ### Goal

 Enet is fine for transfering the game data like position changes and other game events.
 Also, enet is fast and has a low latency.
 But for some use cases it's not nessessary to have a low latency and enet makes things more complicated.
 XMPP is a multi purpose protocol which is interoperable and extendable.
 Many higher level funtionalities can be implemented on top of XMPP.
-The goal is to process game information more easily, make SauerFork more interoperable and profit from already implemented functionalities of XMPP.
+The goal is to process game information more easily, make Inexor more interoperable and profit from already implemented functionalities of XMPP.

 ### Use Cases